-This guest post is from Amanda Ullman, Tricia Kleidon, Anna Dean and the Paediatric Vascular Assessment and Management Service, Lady Cilento Children’s Hospital, Brisbane.
+This guest post is from Amanda Ullman, Tricia Kleidon, Anna Dean and the Paediatric Vascular Assessment and Management Service, Queensland Children’s Hospital, Brisbane.

-Being a CVAD survivalist will help you – most likely at 3am.
-Some situations will need escalating to specialists, but many can be quickly and effectively managed with simple, evidence-based techniques.
+Being a CVAD survivalist will help you – most likely at 3 a.m.
+Some situations must be escalated to specialists, but many can be quickly and effectively managed with simple, evidence-based techniques.

 Needling a totally implanted device (ports)

 Some totally implanted devices – or ports – are a pain.
-This is especially a problem in children with large amounts of adipose tissue, or poorly positioned ports.
+This is especially problematic in children with large amounts of adipose tissue or poorly positioned ports.

 Bleeding after the insertion of CVADs can require frequent dressing changes – not the easiest task on a post-anaesthetic child or toddler.

-The application of small drops of medical-grade superglue, or tissue adhesive (cyanoacrylate), directly on the CVAD insertion site results in immediate haemostasis, without resulting in significant skin injury [1, 2].
+Applying small drops of medical-grade superglue or tissue adhesive (cyanoacrylate) directly on the CVAD insertion site results in immediate haemostasis without resulting in significant skin injury [1, 2].
 Most practical on peripherally inserted central catheters (PICCs) and non-tunnelled CVADs, make sure the site is completely dry before applying the glue, try not to stick yourself to the child or the CVAD, and allow the glue to dry completely before covering it with the usual CVAD dressing.

 Lumens that won’t aspirate or flush